Codeshock123/Stroke-Detection-CNN/README.md

 - Successfully tested on an **external dataset**.

 ## 🧑‍💻 Author
-**CodeShockAI** – Biotech graduate exploring AI/ML in healthcare for novel diagnostic solutions.
+**CodeShock123** – Biotech graduate exploring AI/ML in healthcare for novel diagnostic solutions.